ciscodocs/ltrent-2008-clemea25/docs/lab0_getting_started.md

 0         100.0.0.101      vsmart  1         1         100       None      up       13:13:06:55      6/6/4
 ```

-Verify that if BFD session established among all the WAN-Edges in the topology.
+Verify that **BFD (Bidirectional Forwarding Detection) sessions** are successfully established among all WAN-Edge routers in the topology.
+BFD sessions are critical for ensuring fast detection of link failures and maintaining the reliability of the network.
+Confirming the establishment of these sessions ensures that the WAN-Edge routers can quickly react to any connectivity issues, contributing to the overall stability and performance of the SD-WAN fabric.
 ``` { .ios, .no-copy}
 Stockholm-Branch#show sdwan bfd sessions
                                       SOURCE TLOC      REMOTE TLOC                                      DST PUBLIC                      DST PUBLIC         DETECT      TX